jonathanpoelen/gh-md-toc/README.md

 2. [Second Title](#second-title)
 ```

 By default, the titles above TOC are ignored.
-But you can take all the titles with the parameter `--all-title`.
+But you can take all the titles with the parameter `--all-titles`.

 ```
-$ gh-md-toc --inplace --all-title
+$ gh-md-toc --inplace --all-titles
 1. [My project](#my-project)
     1. [First Title](#first-title)
         1. [First Sub Title](#first-sub-title)